Cydol/DS-Project2/README.md

 ![](./images/exploratory.JPG)

 The scatterplot shows that there is a linear relationship between ***MPG*** and drat (Rear axle ratio).
-Also, 2 outlier data points are detected and subsequently removed in the final dataset used to build the linear regression model.
+Also, 2 outlier data points are detected and subsequently removed in the final dataset used to build the linear regression model.</br></br>

 - **Checking for correlation between independant variables to be used in the linear regression model**